MilindPurswani/Syborg/README.md

 2. [@tomnomnom](https://twitter.com/tomnomnom) for making such awesome tools and sharing with everyone.
 Be sure to check out his twitch  https://www.twitch.tv/tomnomnomuk

-3. [@GP89](https://github.com/GP89) for the filequeue lib that resolved high memory consumption problem with syborg.
+3. [@GP89](https://github.com/GP89) for the `FileQueue` lib that resolved high memory consumption problem with Syborg.